Charter of Human Rights and Responsibilities

 A child charged with committing a crime or who has been detained without charge must not be held with adults.
 They must also be brought to trial as quickly as possible and treated in a way that is appropriate for their age.
 Children are entitled to opportunities for education and rehabilitation in detention.

-A person has a right to a fair hearing.
-This means the right to have criminal charges or civil proceedings decided by a competent, independent and impartial court or tribunal after a fair and public hearing.
+A person has a right to a fair and public hearing and to have criminal charges or civil proceedings decided by a competent, independent and impartial court or tribunal.

 Rights in criminal proceedings (section 25)